pallavihere/devops-project/README.md

 ## ⚙️ CI/CD Pipeline

-This project includes a `Jenkinsfile` to demonstrate a complete CI/CD pipeline for automated building, testing, and deployment.
+This project includes a `Jenkinsfile` to demonstrate a complete CI/CD pipeline for automated building, testing, and deployment to Google Cloud Run.

 ### Pipeline Stages

 1.  **Checkout**: Clones the source code from the Git repository.
-2.  **Build & Test**: Installs Node.js dependencies and runs tests (if any are configured).
+2.  **Build & Test**: Installs Node.js dependencies and runs tests (if any are configured) inside a Docker container.
-3.  **Docker Build & Push**: Builds a Docker image of the application and pushes it to a container registry (e.g., Docker Hub).
+3.  **Podman Build & Push**: Builds a Podman image of the application and pushes it to Google Artifact Registry.
-4.  **Deploy**: Stops any existing container and runs a new one with the latest image.
+4.  **Deploy to Cloud Run**: Deploys the container image to Google Cloud Run.

-To use the pipeline, you need a Jenkins server with the Docker Pipeline plugin installed and configured with credentials for your container registry.
+The pipeline is configured to automatically trigger a new build when changes are pushed to the `main` branch.

 ---